 Reward for public services

 It looks as though the minister’s Circular Vision can support enterprising middle-sized businesses.
-By channelling payments to public services around climate, nature and environment in the new Common Agriculture Policy (CAP), businesses will gain an additional source of income – to the detriment of businesses who are leaving things as they are and focus on large-scale production instead.
+By channelling payments to public services around climate, nature and environment in the new essay creator free, businesses will gain an additional source of income – to the detriment of businesses who are leaving things as they are and focus on large-scale production instead.
 Although, of course, the larger businesses can make a large contribution to the public service through, for instance, the sustainability schemes of the retail and food industry.